SteamInputWiki/SteamInputWiki/chapter-3/03a_anatomy_of_bindings_page.md

   * This allows you to bind multiple buttons.
 This enables you to activate a combination with a single press.
 A couple of examples may be ctrl+c and ctrl+v to make copy and paste easy in the desktop configuration
 * Show Activators
   * This takes you to the Activators page if you want more in depth control over how your Button works.
 Activators will be covered in chapter 04.
+* Legacy Keys
+ * Only available in games that have implemented SIAPI
+ * Takes you back to the default Mouse, Keybaord, and Gamepad Bindings Screen
+* In Game Actions
+ * Only available in games that have implemented SIAPI, when viewing the Legacy Keys screen
+ * Takes you back to the SIAPI In Game Actions